-The Company reported an after-tax loss of \$33,040,000 in the second quarter of 2014, compared with a loss of \$250,000 in the same period in the prior year.
-The increase in the loss was due to the loss on discontinued operations of \$32,137,000.
-The loss on discontinued operations is largely the result of an impairment charge of \$30,714,000 against the Company's investment in the Don Nicolas joint venture which has been reclassified as an asset held for sale.
-The after-tax loss from continuing operations was \$903,000, up from \$152,000 in the second quarter of 2013.
-The increase in the loss on continuing operations was largely due to decreased revenue resulting from a lower gold price on fewer ounces sold and increased finance expenses.
-This was partially offset by reduced costs of sales, lower administration expenses and lower income tax expense.
+The Company reported an after-tax loss of \$3,993,000 in the third quarter of 2014, compared with a loss of \$13,888,000 in the same period in the prior year.
+The higher loss in the third quarter of 2013 was the result of a loss of \$12,517,000 on the deconsolidation of Minera IRL Patagonia following the August 2013 transaction with CIMINAS.
+As a result of this transaction, the Company's ownership in Minera IRL Patagonia was to be ultimately reduced to 51% from 100% and resulted in joint control.
+Additional details on this transaction are provided above in the section entitled, "Transaction with CIMINAS - Don Nicolás Gold Project".
+The Company sold the balance of its interest in Minera IRL Patagonia to CIMINAS in the third quarter of 2014.
+As a result, expenses related to Minera IRL Patagonia, from both the current periods and comparative prior periods have been reclassified to discontinued operations.
+The loss from continuing operations during the third quarter of 2014 was \$3,689,000, compared with \$1,076,000 in the third quarter of 2013.
+The increase in the loss from continuing operations was largely due to decreased revenue resulting from a lower gold price on fewer ounces sold, increased finance expenses and higher income tax expense.
+This was partially offset by reduced costs of sales.

-During the first half of 2014, the Company recorded an after-tax loss of \$34,526,000.
-The loss from continuing operations was \$1,797,000, compared with a loss of \$980,000 in the first half of 2013.
-The increase in the loss from continuing operations was due to decreased revenue and increased finance expenses, partially offset by reduced costs of sales, lower administration expenses, lower income tax expense and the gain on the sale of an exploration property.
+During the nine months ended 30 September 2014, the Company recorded an after-tax loss of \$38,519,000, compared with a loss of \$15,244,000 in the comparative period in 2013.
+The loss from discontinued operations during the current nine-month period was \$33,033,000, compared with \$13,188,000 in the comparative period.
+The loss from continuing operations during the current nine-month period was \$5,486,000, compared with \$2,056,000 during the comparative period in 2013.
+The increase in the loss from continuing operations was due to decreased revenue and increased finance expenses, partially offset by reduced costs of sales, lower administration expenses, lower income tax expense and a gain on the sale of an exploration property.

-During the second quarter of 2014, sales revenue decreased by 25% compared to the same quarter in 2013.
-The decrease was attributed to a 15% drop in the number of gold ounces sold, combined with an 11% decrease in the average realized gold price for the period.
-During the quarter, the Company realized an average gold price of \$1,286 per ounce, compared with an average of \$1,447 per ounce during the second quarter of 2013.
-Similarly, revenue during the first half of 2014 decreased by 21%, due to a 7% drop in the number of gold ounces sold and a 16% decrease in the average realized gold price for the period.
-During the six months ended 30 June 2014, the Company realized an average gold price of \$1,288 per ounce, compared with an average of \$1,529 per ounce during the second quarter of 2013.
+During the third quarter of 2014, sales revenue decreased by 14% compared to the same quarter in 2013.
+The decrease was attributed to an 11% drop in the number of gold ounces sold, combined with a 4% decrease in the average realized gold price for the period.
+During the quarter, the Company realized an average gold price of \$1,272 per ounce, compared with an average of \$1,323 per ounce during the third quarter of 2013.
+Similarly, revenue during the first nine months of 2014 decreased by 19%, due to an 8% drop in the number of gold ounces sold and a 12% decrease in the average realized gold price for the period.
+During the nine months ended 30 September 2014, the Company realized an average gold price of \$1,283 per ounce, compared with an average of \$1,460 per ounce during the nine months ended 30 September 2013.

-Cost of sales during the second quarter and first half of 2014 decreased by 19% and 18%, respectively.
-The reduction was due to a decrease in depreciation and amortization, royalties, production taxes and the workers' profit participation provision.
-There was also lower community and environmental costs during the first half of 2014.
+Cost of sales during the third quarter and first nine months of 2014 decreased by 15% and 17%, respectively.
+The reduction was due to decreases in site operating costs, depreciation and amortization, royalties, production taxes and the workers' profit participation provision.